 - Misogynistic ideology.
 Misogyny, a term meaning hatred towards women, takes shape in many different forms, including sexual harassment or objectification.
 Many groups promote misogynistic tendencies, either knowingly or unknowingly, encouraging members to act on these tendencies, often in a sexual way against women.

 - Objectification of women.
-Misogyny and objectification of women are often closely linked, with the idea that women are only good for one thing: to make a man happy in whatever way necessary.
+Misogyny is closely linked to the objectification of women, with the idea that women are only good for one thing: to make a man happy in whatever way necessary.
 When looking at college campuses today and considering the use of social media, it makes it easier for men to look at women as sexual objects rather than respecting them for the people they are.

 - Grooming behaviors.
 Grooming involves building trust with a person to gain access to and time alone with that person.
 These behaviors correspond to statistics showing that most perpetrators know their victims since they take the time to build a relationship with them.